Code-Institute-Submissions/workout-world/README.md

 #### Color

-The color scheme used for this project is to create a minimalistic and modern design with high contrast between the lighter turquoise and the darker colors.
+The color scheme used for this project is to create a minimalistic and modern design with high contrast between the lighter and the darker colors.
 ![Color scheme](/assets/images/color-scheme.jpeg)

 #### Typography